Logotype for Baltic Horizon Fund

 Executive summary

-• H1 2025 saw a net loss of EUR 891 thousand, a significant improvement from the EUR 12,849 thousand loss in H1 2024, mainly due to lower valuation losses and property disposals.
+• H1 2025 saw a net loss of EUR 891 thousand, a significant improvement from the EUR 12.8 million loss in H1 2024, mainly due to lower valuation losses and property disposals.

-• The Fund completed the sale of Meraki office building for EUR 16 million, using proceeds to repay loans and partially redeem bonds.
+• The Meraki office property was sold in March 2025 for EUR 16 million, with proceeds used to repay loans and partially redeem bonds, impacting asset base and NAV.

 • Focus remains on increasing occupancy, reducing leverage, and enhancing operational efficiency amid challenging market conditions.